Red Rock Canyon Hike and Blakiston Falls

-Route Description for Red Rock Canyon / Blakiston Falls hike
+Red Rock Canyon and Blakiston Falls Trail Description

 At the main lot, there are several different pathways.
 Begin your exploration of the area on the short canyon loop from the south end of the parking lot.
-Facing the stream (west), there is a big bridge directly in front of you: can’t miss it.
+Facing the stream (West), there is a big bridge directly in front of you, it can’t be missed.
 This is the start and end of the Red Rock Canyon Loop trail.
 The loop goes upstream from the bridge on both sides of Red Rock Creek.
 We chose to cross the bridge first.

 Once over the bridge, turn right on the trail to follow the creek bed upstream.
-The path climbs and quickly rises far above the creek below, gaining a moderate 20m in elevation over 350m before reaching a bridge over the creek.
+The path climbs and quickly rises far above the creek below, gaining a moderate 66ft in elevation over 1148ft before reaching a bridge over the creek.
 From here it is a long way down to the creek bed, and the canyon walls are steep.
-Cross the bridge and continue on the path on the other side of the creek, back to your starting point.
+Cross the bridge and continue on the path on the other side of the creek, and you are back to your starting point.

-The beginning of the Red Rock Canyon Loop trail also provides a safe entry point down to the creek several feet below, where you can spend some time looking more closely at the rocks that gave the area its namesake.
+The beginning of the Red Rock Canyon Loop trail also provides a safe entry point down to the creek that sits several feet below, where you can spend some time and look closely at the rocks that gave the area its name.
 Beautiful layers of reds, creams and gray make an incredible flowing tapestry.

-At the creek bed it is possible to explore the canyon bottom in both directions for quite a distance.
+At the creek bed you can explore the canyon bottom in both directions for quite a distance.
 On a warm day, this is a wonderful place to play, explore, and splash in the water, making it an excellent place to spend time with children!

 From here, a wide, fairly level and well-maintained trail travels about a kilometre through a beautiful forest before views open up at Blakiston Falls.
 Here there are two new viewing platforms accessed by wide, metal stairways.
 Both platforms provide excellent but different views of Blakiston Creek, the falls, and the surroundings, including Mount Blakiston to the south.
 Take the time to wander to both and enjoy the sound of the pounding water as it rushes down the creek bed.
 When you’ve had your fill, return the way you came.